ndrewpj/FastFlowLM/README.md

 Run large language models on AMD Ryzen™ AI NPUs — in minutes.

-FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA3.1/3.2, Qwen3, DeepSeek-R1 and Gemma3 (👀 Vision is now supported — the first NPU-only VLM! 🚀) directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.
+FastFlowLM is a lightweight runtime for deploying LLMs like LLaMA3.1/3.2, Qwen3, DeepSeek-R1 and Gemma3 (Vision is now supported) directly on AMD’s NPU — no GPU needed, faster and over 11x more power efficient than the iGPU or hybrid (iGPU+NPU) solutions.

 FastFlowLM supports full context lengths — up to 128K tokens with LLaMA 3.1/3.2 and Gemma3:4B.